Corporate Headquarters in Virginia

 Virginia: The Prime Location for HQ2

-After a 14-month competitive site selection process with 238 proposals from communities across North America, the tech giant announced plans to invest approximately $2.5 billion to establish a major new headquarters (HQ2) in Virginia, creating more than 25,000 high-paying jobs over the next 12 years.
+After a 14-month competitive site selection process during which Amazon received 238 proposals from communities across North America, the tech giant announced plans in 2018 to invest approximately $2.5 billion to establish a major new headquarters (HQ2) in Virginia, creating more than 25,000 high-paying jobs.

 Read the case study